Finding quickly how many neighbors you have...

 Using C++

-Instead an int **, I'll be using a std::vector to not worry about memory handling or construction.
+Instead an int **, I’ll be using a std::vector to not worry about manual memory management.

 class MatrixInt {